V-Gaur/Website2022/content/authors/admin/_index.md

 I completed my PhD in July 2021 under the supervision of Dr. Corey Lang at the University of Rhode Island in the Environmental and Natural Resource Economics department.

-I am an applied economist, with a strong background and research interests in Environmental Economics, particularly policy relevant analysis and non-market valuation using both revealed and stated preference methods, and causal inference techniques.
+I am an applied economist, with a strong background and research interests in Environmental Economics, particularly policy relevant analysis, distributional and environmental justice issues, and non-market valuation using both revealed and stated preference methods, and causal inference techniques.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Sept2024.pdf" "newtab" >}}CV{{< /staticref >}}.